 Every business needs effective management to flourish.
-From marketing, accounting and networking, to public relations and human resources, this programme equips you with the expertise to understand the changing world of business on a national and global scale.
+From marketing, accounting and networking, to public relations and human resources, Our BSc Business Management programme equips you with the expertise to understand the changing world of business on a national and global scale.
 Our graduates are highly sought after by diverse employers for their critical and analytical skills, as well as their in-depth knowledge of current business practices.

 Please be reassured that the vote to leave the European Union does not mean there will be any immediate material change to the UK university sector’s participation in EU programmes such as Erasmus and study abroad programmes.
 Visit our EU Referendum information page for more information.